BAJAJ FINSERV DIRECT LIMITED

 FAQs

 Each bureau uses its own scoring model.
-However, 300-900 is one of the commonly accepted range.
+However, 300-900 is one of the commonly accepted ranges.

 To rectify a negative credit report, first check your credit reports for errors, then dispute any inaccuracies with the credit bureaus and creditors by providing supporting documents.
 Pay off outstanding debts and request goodwill deletions if possible.
 Download the latest credit report and monitor your credit score regularly to track improvements.

 Yes, you can check your credit score for free once a year from credit bureaus like CIBIL, Experian, Equifax, and CRIF High Mark through their official websites.
-You can also check your credit score for free on Bajaj Markets.
+You can also check your credit score for free through Bajaj Markets website or mobile app.

 Yes, you can check your credit score using mobile apps like the one that Bajaj Markets offers.